secourse2016/mean-girls/README.md

 All copyrights of any graphics go to their respective owners.
 Credits for most illustrations go to freepik.com.

+## About it
+An airline reservation system implemented in MEAN stack with Stripe API for payment.

 ## Trying it out
 1. Choose any of the following routes (both ways):
 "origin": "BOM", "destination": "DEL",